Publications and Appearances

 June 4, 2020 – Dr. Caspersen discusses raising children with positive body image and relationships to food on the FUELED podcast.

 April 2020 – Dr. Caspersen discusses the psychological impact of selfies, face filters, and social media with Instyle magazine.

 March 2019 – Dr. Caspersen discusses in-home health and beauty services in our too-busy lives with Instyle magazine.

 January 17, 2019 – Dr. Caspersen discusses the prevention of adolescent substance use disorders on the Beyond Addiction podcast, with CMC's Dr. Josh King.

 May 1, 2018 – Dr. Caspersen gives Grand Rounds to the Pediatrics Department at Bronx-Lebanon Hospital, New York, NY.

 March 29, 2018 – Dr. Caspersen speaks about safe amounts of alcohol consumption for men and women.

-March 15, 2018 – Dr. Caspersen speaks on Expert Panel on Adolescent Substance Use Disorders and Behavioral Addictions, Bronx Science High School.
+March 15, 2018 – Dr. Caspersen speaks on Expert Panel on Adolescent Substance Use Disorders and Behavioral Addictions, Bronx Science High School, New York, NY.

 November 7, 2013 – Dr. Caspersen speaks about teen marijuana use on the radio.